Art and music

 The works owned by UniCredit include masterpieces of classic, XIX century, modern, impressionist and contemporary art as well as more than 4,000 historical and contemporary photographs.

-UniCredit is currently preparing the sale of some of its artworks to promote young and contemporary artists through specific initiatives, actively adding value to our local communities.
+UniCredit has appointed Christie's to manage the sale of a selection of its artworks to promote young and contemporary artists through specific initiatives, actively adding value to our local communities.
 We see this as "old masters supporting young masters".
+Please refer to the Christie's corporate website for more details

 News Culture & Society